aksommerville/sevensauces/README.md

 ## TODO

+- [x] !!!
+Getting texture faults pretty reliably at the first evening.
+Implement recording in Egg first to help diagnose.
+Probably need to rewrite graf/texcache.
 - [ ] Arrow should stop at solid tiles and disappear into water -- both very important for stone
 - [ ] Sort sprites before render
 - [x] Doors